sonictim/SMDupeRemover/README.md

 CLI STUFF:

-To run a program in a local directory you need to add './' So...  './SMDupeRemover'
+To run a program in a local directory you need to add './' So...  `./SMDupeRemover`

-You may also need to make sure that it has executable permissions:  'chmod +x SMDupeRemover'
+You may also need to make sure that it has executable permissions:  `chmod +x SMDupeRemover`

 Again, if these are new concepts to you, you may not want to use this program.